PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Safer that way," Boltac muttered into the foam of his first sip.

-[[ and then, thinking better of it, he took a sword off the rack -- not his best sword and not his worst -- walked across the street and hung the sword belt around the neck of the unconscious boy.
+> and then, thinking better of it, he took a sword off the rack -- not his best sword and not his worst -- walked across the street and hung the sword belt around the neck of the unconscious boy.

-As he looked at him.
+> As he looked at him.
 Boltac wondered, was he all that different.
 At that age?
 The madness of youth?
 The kind that drives a young man to abandon his family, travel, see the world.
 Fall in love?
 Seek adventures?

-Maybe not.
-Maybe the only difference was, Boltac was just cunning enough to have survived.
+> Maybe not.
+Maybe the only difference was, Boltac was just cunning or lucky enough to have survived.
 And that kid?
 Ehhh, that kid didn't stand a chance.

-]]

 ## Asarah asserts her independence ##